World Surf League PURE

 In April 2016, the World Surf League launched its philanthropic initiative WSL PURE (Progressive Understanding and Respect for the Environment), dedicated to supporting ocean health through research, education and advocacy.
 Working in conjunction with Columbia University’s Center for Climate and Life, WSL PURE supports fundamental research on ocean acidification, ocean circulation and climate, ocean health and ecosystems, and global sea level rise and coral reef systems.
 The goals of WSL PURE are to advance our understanding of the oceans, to develop educational curricula on ocean science and sustainability, and to use these to build global advocacy for the oceans.

-Thanks to their initial grant of $1.5 million, the following five WSL PURE-funded research projects are currently underway.
+The following five WSL PURE-funded research projects are currently underway.

 Oceans and Climate